matiasmospan/custom-static-route-operator/staticroute-operator-ibm/README.md

   * before you run any of the make target below, make sure the following are done:
     - export `REGISTRY_REPO` environment variable to your docker registry repo url (ie.: quay.io/example/static-route-operator:v0.0.1)
     - export `KUBECONFIG` environment variable to the path of kubeconfig file (if not set, default $$HOME/.kube/config will be used)
-    - login to your docker registry using your credentials (ie.: docker login... , ibmcloud cr login etc.)
+    - login to your docker registry using your credentials (ie.: docker login... , matiasmospancloud cr login etc.)

 ## Changing Go build version
 You can change the builder Go version for Static Route operator in `Makefile.env`.
 Please note, that since the docker build is done inside separately in a Go builder image (`GO_BUILDER_IMAGE`), you should also change Travis Go version in `.travis.yaml`, to make sure that the Go tests are running on the same Go version as the build.